 Parametric - ANOVA (testing means)

-Use the Runs Test to examine the randomness of the data
+Runs Test - to examine the randomness of the data and whether a sequence of samples are randomly distributed.

 Follow these steps when you believe the data does not meet normality assumptions: